 Holding over occurs when a tenant refuses to leave after their lease has expired.

-The amount of notice to serve for an eviction depends on the tenancy type.
-If the tenant pays rent every week, then the landlord must serve them a 7-day Notice.
+The amount of notice to serve for evictions depends on the tenancy type.
+If the tenant pays rent every week, then the landlord must serve them a 7-day Notice to avoid lawsuit.
 If the rent is paid every month, then a landlord must serve them a 30-day Notice.

-If the tenant remains in the rental premises after their notice period has expired, a landlord may proceed with the eviction lawsuit.
-A landlord cannot, however, use their security deposit as collateral for any damage without notifying them.
+If the tenant remains in the rental premises after their notice rental period has expired, a landlord may proceed with the eviction lawsuit.
+A landlord cannot, however, use their security deposit as collateral for any damage, or hold possession without notifying them.

 For tenants who commit illegal activity, Virginia landlords aren’t required to serve them any prior written notice.
 In Virginia, illegal activity includes illegal drug activity, criminal activity, and violent acts that affect the safety or health of other residents.